-As we welcome 2021 and a new year, it is often fun to contemplate where we have been and where we are going on our food and nutrition journey.
-The research, as we have seen over numerous years of Dietary Guideline reviews and in the present 2020-2025 edition, has corroborated a whole-food, plant-based, minimally processed diet that is low in added sugar, salt, and fat especially with regards to trans fat and saturated fat.
-DASH 1 and DASH 2 probably sum it up the best from our viewpoint.
-MyPlate is 3/4 plants: fruits, vegetables, whole grains!
+As we welcome 2022 and a new year, it is often fun to contemplate where we have been and where we are going on our food, health, and nutrition education journey.
+The nutrition research, as we have seen over numerous years of Dietary Guideline reviews and in the present 2020-2025 edition, has corroborated a whole-food, plant-based, minimally-processed diet that is low in added sugar, salt, and processed fat especially with regards to trans fat and saturated fat.

-Consumers want flavor and convenience first and foremost but they do care about health even if their desires do not always match with science (gluten-free and keto/carb-free being 2 examples).
+5. Make it easy.
+Consumers want flavor and convenience first and foremost but they do care about health even if their desires do not always match with science (gluten-free and keto/carb-free being two examples).
 We have seen the explosion of food delivery services for restaurant meals with GrubHub, DoorDash, Caviar, Postmates, and Uber Eats to mention a few.
 And Instacart and Amazon are offering robust grocery delivery services.
+New grocery stores that only offer delivery of fresh local food are proliferating.
+America is embracing online food delivery.

-The issues with food sustainability include many topics and challenges that will continue to be seen and felt everywhere food is sold:
+7. Younger food consumers want to save the planet.
+The issues with food sustainability and security include many topics and challenges that will continue to be seen and felt everywhere food is sold:

 - the production of plant-based foods such as protein items, kinds of milk, grains, desserts, and many more innovations.
-This is founded on the idea that making food for humans instead of animals to feed humans is more efficient and produces less waste.
-We have seen companies like Kind Bar and Impossible Burger explode with sales and success.
+This is founded on the idea that making food for humans instead of for animals to feed humans is more efficient and produces less waste.

-- the use of byproducts such as coffee flour, shrimp shells (chitlin), eggshells, or banana peels
+- the use of byproducts such as coffee flour, shrimp shells (chitlin), eggshells, or banana peels, and we will see words like renewal, upcycle, imperfect to denote the use of byproducts in new ways.

 - planet-friendly packaging